 The purification ritual commences in the fourth column of the text.
 The only section preserved from this ritual is the one related to the harmed body parts of the patron (KUB 36.35 IV):

+(12) […] mān LÚ-x[...] … (14) [nu=šši=kan SAG.DU]-˹za˺ tē˹da˺nan [dāš (15) IŠTU IGIḪI.A-Š]U=˹ši˺=kan uwātar dā[š (16) IŠTU GEŠTUḪI.A-ŠU=ši=kan] ištamaššuwar dā[š (17)... -a]m˹ m˺alli? dāš IŠT[U...
+(18) …] ˹:m˺ištin d[āš (19) … IŠT]U?
+NÍ.˹TE˺-ŠU=š[i=kan...]

 (12) If [an evil?] man […]… (14) From [his/her head he took] a hair.
 (15) [From h]is/[h]er [eyes he] took seeing.
 (16) [From his/her ears he] took hearing.
 (17) [From his/her… he] took […].
 Fro[m his/her…(18) … he] to[ok] a glance? [(19) … Fro]m his/her body h[e took…]

-As noted by previous scholars, there is a close similarity between the preserved text above and the purification ritual against witchcraft that was said to have been performed to protect King Šuppiluliyuma II (CTH 780.III).
+As noted by previous scholars, there is a close similarity between the preserved text above and a purification ritual against witchcraft for King Šuppiluliyuma II (CTH 780.III).
 The latter includes the following:

-cleanse(pl.) them of Šuppiluliyuma’s b[ody (parts)]: if someone from his head took a hair, if someone from his mouth took saliva, if someone from his eyes took seeing …”.
+Cleanse(pl.) them (šanḫten=at) of Šuppiluliyuma’s b[ody (parts)]: if someone from his head took a hair, if someone from his mouth took saliva, if someone from his eyes took seeing …”.

-The close similarity between these texts suggests that the section in our ritual began roughly thus: “[Cleanse them, of the patron’s body parts:] if [an evil] man […]… from [his/her head he took] a hair,” etc. In other words, it is suggested that the missing beginning of the description of the ritual includes an order to purify the damaged limbs listed in the preserved list.
+The close similarity between these texts suggests that the section in our ritual began roughly thus: “[Cleanse them, of the patron’s body parts:] if [an evil] man […]… from [his/her head he took] a hair,” etc. In other words, it is suggested that the missing beginning of the ritual includes an order to purify the damaged limbs listed in the preserved list.

 Remarkably, the anti-witchcraft ritual for King Šuppiluliyuma II was attributed to the old lady Allaituraḫḫi of Mukiš.
-Since Šuppiluliyuma II lived long after Allaituraḫḫi, at the end of the thirteenth century BCE, while the earlier ritual attributed to that old lady is dated to the fifteenth century, Marcuson and van den Hout proposed that the ritual was either composed in her tradition or Šuppiluliyuma’s name was inserted into an older text attributed to Allaituraḫḫi of Mukiš.
-Either way, the similarity between both ritual accounts implies that they belong to the same tradition derived from Allaituraḫḫi of Mukiš.
-As such, the Syrian origin of the old lady aligns well with that of the healers who aided the storm god.
+Since Šuppiluliyuma II lived long after Allaituraḫḫi, at the end of the thirteenth century BCE, while the earlier ritual attributed to that old lady is dated to the fifteenth century, Hannah Marcuson and Theo van den Hout proposed that the ritual was either composed in her tradition or Šuppiluliyuma’s name was inserted into an older text attributed to Allaituraḫḫi of Mukiš.
+Either way, the similarity between that ritual and the ritual ending the myth of Elkunirša, Ašertu, and the Storm God implies that they both belong to the same tradition derived from Allaituraḫḫi of Mukiš.
+As such, the Syrian origin of the old lady aligns well with that of the healers who aided the storm god in our text.
 However, since two other rituals attributed to the old lady of Mukiš have a significant Hurrian stratum, our text likely belongs to the group of West Semitic sources that made their way to Hatti by virtue of the Hurrians, despite the absence of distinct Hurrian elements in the text.
-This suggestion is supported by another Hittite ritual of Hurrian origin (CTH 342.2) containing a prayer to “Kunirša, Lord of the Dream” to be recited by the old lady, thus attesting to the penetration of traditions relating to that Levantine god into the Hurrian circle.

 The dying and rising storm god

-Despite the fragmentary state of the last two columns of the work, the preserved terminology within them clarifies that following the hostility between Elkunirša, Ašertu, and the storm god, the last was compelled to descend to the netherworld and was subsequently revived by the mother goddesses.
+Despite the fragmentary state of the last two columns of the work, the preserved terminology within them clarifies that following the hostility between Elkunirša, Ašertu, and the storm god, the latter was compelled to descend to the netherworld and was subsequently revived by the mother goddesses.
 Gary Beckman summarizes this event as follows:

 Also mentioned are the “Dark Earth,” the Hittite term for the netherworld, and the Anunnaki-Deities, known from Mesopotamian texts as the rulers of this dismal portion of the universe.
-Thus it seems that Baal must have died and been brought back from the dead, an impression strengthened by the presence of the mother goddesses in this portion of the composition.
+Thus it seems that Baal must have died and been brought back from the dead, an impression strengthened by the presence of the Mother-goddesses in this portion of the composition.